elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 LABEL version="1.0"
 LABEL description="This is an example image\
-that should download a file once run."
+that should download a picture once run."

-WORKDIR ~
+WORKDIR /scratch

 RUN apt-get update && apt-get -y upgrade
 RUN apt-get install -y wget